emmanuel1538/Harmonie-health/Analysis/detailed_analysis.md

 -   *Objective:* To understand the long-term outcomes of critically ill patients who required ICU care.
 -   *Approach:* Identified patients with an ICU admission.
 Then checked for a subsequent admission after their ICU discharge where the outcome was 'Deceased'.
--   *Key Finding:* *15%* of patients discharged from the ICU were later readmitted and passed away.
+-   *Key Finding:* The analysis returned *0 patients* who were discharged from the ICU and later readmitted before passing away.
--   *Insight:* This tragic metric helps evaluate the long-term effectiveness of critical care and highlights the need for better palliative and end-of-life care planning for chronically critically ill patients.
+-   *Insight:*This finding suggests two possible scenarios:
+    1.  *Positive Interpretation:* Patients discharged from ICU care at Harmonie Health are sufficiently stabilized and provided with adequate palliative or chronic care support, preventing readmission for terminal decline.
+    2.  *Data Interpretation:* The result may be influenced by data structure.
+The 'Deceased' outcome likely marks the admission during which the patient passed away.
+Therefore, patients who die during their ICU stay are marked there, and those who are discharged to hospice or die at home may not be readmitted, thus not creating a separate 'Deceased' admission record in the database.
 -   *Recommendation:*
-    -   *Palliative Care Integration:* Develop a protocol to integrate palliative care teams into the treatment plan for ICU patients with a high mortality risk score, ensuring goals of care are established with patients and families early on.
+    *   *Verify Data Logic:* Confirm with clinical teams how patient mortality is recorded in the EHR.
+Does a discharge to hospice generate a new admission?
+This will clarify if the query is measuring the intended outcome.
+    *   *Alternative Metric:* To better assess end-of-life care, consider analyzing the *mortality rate *during ICU admissions** or the rate of *palliative care consultations for ICU patients* as more direct and reliably measured metrics.
+    *   *Maintain Practices:* If the positive interpretation is accurate, ensure the current protocols for post-ICU discharge planning and palliative care integration are maintained and shared as best practices.

 ### *E2.
 Outcome Distribution by Department*

 -   *Objective:* To provide a high-level overview of patient outcomes by department for quality assessment.
 -   *Approach:* Grouped completed admissions by department and outcome, counting the occurrences and calculating percentages.
--   *Key Finding:* The mortality rate is highest in *Cardiology (10.0%)* and *Pulmonology (10.0%), compared to **General Medicine (5.0%)*.
+-   *Key Finding:*  The distribution reveals critical insights into departmental performance and patient populations:
--   *Insight:* Higher mortality rates are expected in specialties dealing with more critical conditions.
-However, this baseline data is essential for tracking performance over time and against industry benchmarks.
+    *   *Mortality:* The *Emergency Department* has the highest mortality rate (~29%), which is expected given its role in receiving critical, unstable patients.
+All other departments have a remarkably similar mortality rate (~24%).
+    *   *ICU Admissions:* The *General Practice* department has the highest rate of ICU transfers (~29%), suggesting they are admitting patients who quickly deteriorate or are initially mis-triaged to a lower-acuity unit.
+    *   *Readmissions:* The *General Practice* and *Cardiology* departments are tied for the highest readmission rate (~27%), confirming the severe chronic care and discharge planning gaps identified in analysis B2.
+    *   *Recoveries:* The *Pulmonology* department has the highest rate of successful recoveries (~32%), indicating effective treatment protocols for their specific patient population.
+-   *Insight:*  This data confirms that *General Practice is the most critical department requiring intervention.* It has a high rate of sending patients to the ICU and a high rate of readmissions, indicating failures at both the initial treatment and discharge planning stages.
+The high mortality rates across all departments are consistent with treating critically ill patients but should be monitored against national benchmarks.
 -   *Recommendation:*
-    -   *Quality Review:* Departments with higher mortality rates should conduct structured mortality reviews for a sample of cases to identify any potential, addressable patterns in care.
+    1.  *Immediate General Practice Review:* Launch a top-to-bottom audit of the General Practice department's triage protocols, initial treatment plans, and discharge procedures.
+Their high ICU and readmission rates indicate systemic issues.
-    -   *Benchmarking:* Compare these rates against national benchmarks to understand if they are within expected ranges for similar institutions.
+    2.  *Benchmarking:* Compare these mortality and readmission rates against national averages to determine if they are within an expected range for similar institutions.

+    3.  *Share Best Practices:* Investigate the protocols used by the *Pulmonology* department that lead to its higher recovery rate and assess if they can be applied to other departments.